Welcome

 • Pure psychiatric harm is injury without physical impact.

-• Primary victims are directly involved in the incident and within the zone of physical danger.
+• Primary victims are directly involved in the incident and within the zone of physical danger (or reasonably believe they are).

 • A duty of care for pure psychiatric harm is owed to a primary victim if physical injury was reasonably foreseeable (Page v Smith).